icons8/lunacy-docs/docs/interface.md

 ## [The Canvas](#the-canvas)

 The canvas is your working area.
 It has no boundaries, so you can add objects wherever you want.
 But if you need to observe certain frames you can add <a href="https://docs.icons8.com/tools/#artboard-tool" target="_blank">artboards</a> to the canvas.
 Also, you can toggle on and off the display of [rulers](#rulers-and-guides) and [grids](#grids) on the canvas.

+### Moving around the canvas

+If your design takes a lot of space and does not fit the screen, you can use the scroll bars located on the right side and the bottom of the screen.

+Also, you can use the mouse wheel for scrolling the canvas.
+Just point the cursor anywhere over the canvas and rotate the wheel to scroll vertically.
+To scroll horizontally, hold down the `Shift` key and rotate the mouse wheel.

+Another option to navigate the canvas is to hold down the `Space` key (the cursor will turn into a palm) and drag the canvas to where you need.

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/interface-movingcanvas.png" height="auto"><source src="/public/interface-movingcanvas.mp4" type="video/mp4"></video>

+Also, read about the [zooming options](#zooming-options).

 ### [Rulers and guides](#rulers-and-guides)